 Birthdays usually present an opportunity to bake a cake that is too complicated, rich or time-consuming for lesser occasions.
 And I mean occasions like “it’s Monday and it’s been raining the whole day”, because I do bake cakes for such reasons, too.

-My daughter delights in thinking up an impossibly complicated cake every year : “Can you make a cake in the form of the Hogwarts castle?”
+My daughter delights in thinking up an impossibly complicated cake every year : “Can you make a cake in the shape of the Hogwarts castle?”
 (I didn’t).
 My son on the other hand, has steadfastly ordered the same cake for five years in a row: the Malteser cake from Nigella Lawson’s Feast: Food to Celebrate Life

 Even though this cake is not difficult to make, it looks celebratory and is popular with everyone.
 Our friend’s daughter, who is exactly 10 hours older than my son, fell for the cake, too.
 So her mother borrows my tartpans to make it for her daughter’s birthday party and then the next day I need them back to make it for my son (good thing they live around the corner).
 We then get to eat the cake two days in a row, but nobody minds.